securitytxt/securitytxt.org/README.md

 ### Issues and labels 🏷

-Our bug tracker utilizes several labels to help organize and identify issues.
+The bug tracker utilizes several labels to organize and identify issues.

 ### Guidelines for bug reports 🐛

-Use the GitHub issue search — check if the issue has already been reported.
+Use the GitHub issue search — Please do check if the issue has been already been reported or not.